SarahKatherineFrancis/fullstack-portfolio/README.md

 <h1>Fullstack Developer Portfolio</h1>
-<p>This is a portfolio website created by Sarah Katherine Francis to showcase my development skills and projects.
+<p>This is a portfolio website created to showcase my development skills and projects.
 The website is built using the Ruby on Rails framework.</p>

 <h2>Technology Stack</h2>
 <ul>